Typo3graf/stafflist/README.md

 ### 1) Installation
 #### Installation using composer
 The recommended way to install the extension is by using [Composer][2].

-In your Composer based TYPO3 project root, just do `composer require typo3graf/stafflist`.
+`composer require typo3graf/stafflist`.
 #### Installation as extension from TYPO3 Extension Repository (TER)
 Download and install the extension with the extension manager module.
 ### 2) Minimal setup